reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 # Usage with React Router

 So you want to do routing with your Redux app.
-You can use it with the react-router library.
-Redux will be the source of truth for your data and react-router will be the source of truth for your URL.
+You can use it with [React Router](https://github.com/reactjs/react-router).
+Redux will be the source of truth for your data and React Router will be the source of truth for your URL.
 In most of the cases, **it is fine** to have them separate unless if you need to time travel and rewind actions that triggers the change URL.

-## Redux-router, react-router-redux, react-router
-Before starting, let's clarify the different routing libraries.

-### Redux-router
-Redux-router is an **experimental** library, it lets you keep entirely the state of your url inside your redux store.
-It has the same API with React Router API but has a smaller community support than react-router.

-### React-router-redux
-react-router-redux creates binding between your redux app and react-router and it keeps them in sync.
-Without this binding, you will not be able to rewind the actions with Time Travel.
-Unless you need this, React-router and Redux can operates completely apart.

-## Installing react-router
+## Installing React Router
-react-router is available on npm :
+`react-router` is available on npm :

 `npm install --save react-router`

 ## Configuring the fallback url

-Before implementing react-router, we need to configure our back-end.
-Indeed, our back-end is not currently aware of the declared routes in react-router.
-If you refresh your page or try to access directly an URL declared in react-router without having configured your back-end, you will get an 404.
-You will be first requesting a url that the back-end is not aware of, instead of asking to react-router.
-You need to configure a fallback URL, to serve index.html on an unknown URL so that in the front-end, react-router can handle the request.
+Before implementing React Router, we need to configure our back-end.
+Indeed, our back-end is not currently aware of the declared routes in React Router.
+If you refresh your page or try to access directly an URL declared in React Router without having configured your back-end, you will get an 404.
+You will be first requesting a url that the back-end is not aware of, instead of asking to React Router.
+You need to configure a fallback URL, to serve index.html on an unknown URL so that in the front-end, React Router can handle the request.

 ### Configuring express.js
 If you are serving your index.html from express.js :